rlai-lab/lab-raspi/docs/minibian-install.md

 Download it, and extract it.

+## Resize the partition beforehand

+Some people suggest resizing the partition using GParted to give things like `/boot` the user directories a little more space.
+If you're making your own images from a Minibian base, this is probably a good idea.

 # Install onto SD Card

 If the card has been used before, you should probably delete the partitions and reformat the SD card as FAT32.